 What is disability?

-Some people are born with disability, while others will acquire disability at some stage in their life.
-No two people with the same disability experience it in the same way.
+Some people are born with this, while others will acquire this at some stage in their life.
+No two people with the same challenged experience it in the same way.

 Did you know?

 There is a strong relationship between age and disability.
 As people grow older, there is a greater tendency to develop conditions which cause disability, such as arthritis, hypertension, diabetes, heart disease, or peripheral vascular disease.